sangeet259/sangeet259.github.io_old_portfolio/README.md

 # mywebsite
+Welcome
-This repo is meant for developing my website as a part of my SF Assignment
+This is the repo for my portfoio website
+In the fisrt vreiono of it I have used only HTML and CSS to design it.
+To start contributing just fork it and get set go !!